Campbell-Muscle-Lab/MATLAB_UKTCVR/docs/pages/demos/statistics/linear_mixed_model/linear_mixed_model.md

 ## Overview
 {: .no_toc}

-[`linear_mixed_model.m`](../../../code/statistics/linear_mixed_model/linear_mixed_model.html) in `code/statistics` fits one-way or two-way linear mixed models with an optional grouping variable to data.
+[`linear_mixed_model.m`](../../../code/statistics/linear_mixed_model/linear_mixed_model.html) fits one-way or two-way linear mixed models to data with an optional grouping variable.

-`linear_mixed_model.m` will create simple swarmcharts to help you visualize your data but it doesn't show statistical effects.
+`linear_mixed_model.m` has an option to create simple [swarmcharts](https://www.mathworks.com/help/matlab/ref/swarmchart.html) that illustrate the data but the plots do not show statistical effects.

 [`fig_jitter.m`](../../../code/figures/fig_jitter/fig_jitter.m) can be used in combination with `linear_mixed_model.m` to make publication-quality figures.